 Our grant competition for sustainable projects on campus.

-Due to the unforeseen circumstances wrought by COVID-19, the Green Grants competition will be postponed until Fall 2020 or Spring 2021, and the President’s Sustainable Solutions Challenge will be postponed until Spring 2021.
+Due to the unforeseen circumstances wrought by COVID-19, the Green Grants competition and the President’s Sustainable Solutions Challenge will be postponed until further notice.
 If you would like to submit an idea to the ASCP for funding in the interim, you may submit a proposal at any time.
 We recommend reaching out to us beforehand so we can connect you with campus resources and knowledge!

 Do you have an idea to make the Auraria campus more sustainable?
 Partner with classmates and friends from any institution to develop a "Green Grants" proposal for the chance to see your project implemented and/or win a prize!